373rd (Croatian) Infantry Division: Final months

 In the autumn of 1944, the division absorbed the 2nd Jäger Brigade of the Croatian Home Guard as its third regiment, renamed the 385th (Croatian) Infantry Regiment.
-On 20 October, Oberst der Reserves Karl Hermann replaced Aldrian, and was in turn replaced by Oberst Hans Gravenstein on 14 November.
+On 20 October, Knight's Cross recipient Oberst der Reserves Dipl.-Ing.
+Karl Hermann, commander of the Grenadier Regiment 384 (Croatian), replaced Aldrian, and was in turn replaced by Oberst Hans-Joachim Gravenstein on 18 November.
 On 6 December 1944, the division participated in the defence of Knin against the Partisans, where it suffered serious losses.
-In January 1945, Gravenstein was promoted to Generalmajor, and withdrew the survivors of the division to the northwest towards Bihać.
+On 15 January with effect from 1 January 1945, Gravenstein was promoted to Generalmajor, and withdrew the survivors of the division to the northwest towards Bihać.
 During this withdrawal, the division assisted the 6,000–7,000 Chetniks of Momčilo Đujić that had fought alongside them at Knin and accompanied them towards Bihać.
 Later that month, a large number of Croats from the division deserted to join the Partisans during the attack of the 35th Lika Division.
 This trend continued, with a further two companies of Croat soldiers deserting.

 The division saw action against the Partisans until the end of the war.
 However, by April 1945 a large part of its Croatian manpower had been lost or released, with the Croatian elements only numbering between 2,000 and 3,000 soldiers.
 During the last few months of the war, it fought in northern Dalmatia and parts of Lika and Kordun during Lika-Primorje operation and later in Banija.
 When the Partisans launched their spring offensive on 20 March 1945, it fought the Partisan 2nd Army as it advanced on Zagreb.
 The division withdrew from Gospić via Donji Lapac, Bosanska Krupa, Bosanski Novi and Kostajnica where most of its remaining Croatian soldiers were separated out from the German elements and probably dispersed.
 The remainder continued its withdrawal via Sunja, Sisak and Zagreb to Brežice in modern-day Slovenia, where it surrendered to the Partisans at the village of Raka on 10 May 1945, and the remaining Croat soldiers left the division.
 The division's disarmed German troops were allowed to travel towards Germany for several days before becoming prisoners of war of the Partisans.
-Gravenstein was tried by the Yugoslav authorities in 1947 and hanged.
+Gravenstein was tried in a show trial in Belgrade by the Yugoslav authorities on 5 April 1947 and was executed on 3 May 1947.